LuisMayo/vhs-alternative-server/README.md

 ```
 68 00 74 00 74 00 70 00 73 00 3A 00 2F 00 2F 00 61 00 70 00 70 00 73 00 2E 00 6C 00 75 00 69 00 73 00 6D 00 61 00 79 00 6F 00 2E 00 63 00 6F 00 6D 00 2F 00 76 00 68 00 73 00 2D 00 25 00 73 00 2F 00 25 00 73 00 2F 00 25 00 73 00 2F 00 3F 00 67 00 75 00 69 00 64 00 3D 00 25 00 73
 ```
+Remember to fill with 0s any leftover string part

 ### Running the server (User)
 1. Download a binary from the [Releases section](https://github.com/LuisMayo/vhs-alternative-server/releases) according to your OS/Architecture (check below if there isn't)
 2. If using Hosts redirection/TLS you must place an appropiate certificate and key named `vhsgame.com.crt` adn `vhsgame.com.pem`
-3. Else you have to launch the app with --disableRealPort which will launch on HTTP/TCP/12478
+3. Else you have to launch the app with --disableRealPort which will launch on HTTP/12478
 4. The server will respond to /metagame/THEEND_GAME/Client/<EP> and /vhs-api/Client/<EP> routes

 If there are no binaries available for your platform: